OpenFreeEnergy/openfe/docs/guide/execution/warehouse.rst

 **openfe**'s ``Warehouse`` defines the interface for an execution engine to store and access data during execution.

-A Warehouse is any instance of a derived class of the abstract ``WarehouseBaseClass``.
+A Warehouse is any instance of a derived class of the abstract :class:`.WarehouseBaseClass`.
 In other words, *where* the data is stored is decided by the derived class, but *how* the data is accessed is defined by ``WarehouseBaseClass``.

 You can think of the ``WarehouseBaseClass`` as a set of specifications that must be met by a Warehouse implementation (subclass), such that any openfe Protocol can then interact appropriately with its data.